 The League of Women Voters of Greater Cleveland

-The memberships of all three Leagues in Cuyahoga County have voted to approve the merger of the three Leagues into one League of Women Voters of Greater Cleveland.
+The memberships of all three Leagues in Cuyahoga County voted last spring to approve the merger of the three Leagues into one League of Women Voters of Greater Cleveland.
+The merger was approved by the U.S. League of Women Voters in June, the same month merger and incorporation papers were filed with the Ohio secretary of state.

 A new League committee, “Engage Shaker,” co-chaired by Judy Stenta and Carol Lowenthal, has begun meeting.
 Committee members are Julianna Senturia, Tania Menesse and Colette Hart, and your co-presidents Holly Wang and Susan Troia.
 This group is working on forming a leadership training class for potential future city leaders.
 Watch for additional information!

-And Here’s What We Have Done This Year:
+And Here’s What We Have Done The Past Year: